Click here to enable the accessibility widget for this website (Can also be opened using the Alt+9 Key)

 Silent Messengers

-The photograph you see is the “Editorial Without Words,” now commonly called the Silent Messenger.
-This is a 1970 photograph taken at a Shriner’s picnic in Evansville, Indiana for medically challenged children.
-The photo captured a Shriner, Al Hortman, who stooped down and picked up, 5 year-old Bobbi Jo Wright, along with her crutches, and carried her across a gravel parking lot.
+The photograph you see is the “Editorial Without Words,” the moment in time that inspired the Silent Messenger statues.
+This is a 1970 photograph taken at a Shriner’s picnic in Evansville, Indiana.
+The photo captured Al Hortman, a Shriner who stooped down, picked up little Bobbi Jo Wright and her crutches, and carried her across a gravel parking lot.
+Bobbi Jo was born with cerebral palsy, resulting in several orthopedic problems and multiple surgeries.

 Locations